barumau/pandunia/engli/kanun.md

 – Room is cleaned by me.

 As you can see, **-a** and **-u** indicate word orders that are opposite to each other.
-That's why verbs with **-a** are called _forward verbs_ and verbs with **-u** are called _backward verbs_.
+Verbs that end in **-a** are active and verbs that end in **-u** are called passive.

-What follows is a theoretical explanation of how verbs work in Pandunia.
-It is not necessary to understand the triangular patterns completely.
-You can even skip them at first and go directly to chapter 7.

 ### 6.2.
-Forward verbs
+Active verbs

-Verbs that end in **-a** are called _forward verbs_ because the word orders go _forward_ from the agent via the verb to the recipient.
+Verbs that end in **-a** are called _active verbs_.

-Verbs that end in **-a** use this triangular pattern.

-    Word order triangle for verbs that end in -a

-      V
-     ↗ ↘
-    A ← R

-#### 6.2.1.
-Order A1: Agent, verb and recipient

-The most common word order in Pandunia is agent-verb-recipient.
+The sentence word order is subject–verb–object.
-In this sentence structure the agent comes first, the verb second, and the recipient third.

-    agent-verb-recipient

-      V
-     ↗ ↘
-    A   R
+The subject of an active verb does the action that the verb indicates.
+So it is the doer or the agent of the action.
+The action is done to the object, so the object is the passive recipient of the action.

 Examples:
 **te vida ke?**